xzYue/odoo/doc/howtos/web.rst

     ``AbstractField`` class already has a basic implementation of this behavior that fits most fields.
   * ``readonly``: When ``true``, the field must not be editable by the user.
-Most fields in Odoo have a completely different behavior depending on the value of ``readonly``.
+Most fields in Modoo have a completely different behavior depending on the value of ``readonly``.
 As example, the ``FieldChar`` displays an HTML ``<input>`` when it is editable and simply displays the text when it is read-only.
 This also means it has much more code it would need to